eliemichel/MfxPlugins/README.md

 The output of the build is not an executable.
 It is a set of OpenFX plug-ins called `MfxSomething.ofx`.
 They are created within the `build` directory, in `src` or `src/Debug` or `src/Release` or something similar depending on your compiler.

-You can open this plug-in in any Open Mesh Effect host, for instance the [Open Mesh Effect for Blender branch](https://github.com/eliemichel/OpenMeshEffectForBlender) using an *Open Mesh Effect modifier*.
+You can open this plug-in in any Open Mesh Effect host, for instance the [Open Mesh Effect for Blender branch](https://github.com/eliemichel/OpenMfxForBlender) using an *OpenMfx modifier* or an *OpenMfx Geometry Node*.

 ### License